artfisica/CxAODReader/README.md

 General information on the CxAODFramework is on [CxAODFramework](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/CxAODFramework).

-For DC14 samples setup your working directory like this:
+Follow these steps to set up your working area for DC14 samples.

 ### Setup ATLAS environment and create working directory
 `setupATLAS`